Liquid Crystal Theory of Biomembranes: Shape of red blood cell and elastic theory of membranes in liquid crystal phases: Helfrich Model for bilayer vesicles

 For over a century, the unique biconcave disc shape of the human red blood cell (RBC or discocyte) has been a subject of fascination and a major puzzle in biophysics.
 This shape is crucial for the cell's function, optimizing gas exchange and deformability.
 Before the 1990s, while the Helfrich curvature elasticity model successfully explained the shapes of simple lipid vesicles, a first-principles, purely mechanical derivation of the specific RBC contour from a single, closed-form mathematical equation remained elusive.

 The analysis is built upon the Helfrich theory of fluid membrane.
 The lipid bilayer is treated as a two-dimensional liquid crystal sheet, with its equilibrium shape determined by minimizing the bending elastic energy.
-Naito, Okuda, and Ou-Yang's primary contribution \cite{1E} was to demonstrate that under the condition of zero spontaneous curvature, the axisymmetric shape equation admits a specific analytic solution that perfectly describes the classic biconcave disc profile.
+Naito, Okuda, and Ou-Yang's primary contribution \cite{1E} was to demonstrate that under the condition of zero osmotic pressure difference, the axisymmetric shape equation admits a specific analytic solution that perfectly describes the classic biconcave disc profile.
 This solution is not a numerical approximation but a closed-form mathematical function:

 where $C_{0}<0$ for bioconcave shape of RBC.

 The radius $R_{0}$ of RBC is computed as \cite{34}

 and